 This type of glassware is cheap to manufacture, cheap to buy and easy to drink out of.
 Bars love to stock the pint glass because they’re easy to clean and simple to stack.
 All of which is probably why it’s the go-to glassware for most beer enthusiasts.

-The beer mug is my personal favorite, because it’s incredibly robust, easy to use and holds a lot of beer.
+The beer mug is one of my personal favorites, because it’s incredibly robust, easy to use and holds a lot of beer.
 Common in England, Germany and the United States, this type of beer glass comes in all sizes.

 The main characteristic of the beer mug is its wide cylindrical shape with a handle on the side.
 The thick glass walls helps insulate your brew to keep it cool, while the handle helps prevent your hands from inadvertently warming up your beer (or dropping it when you’ve had too many).